 A key component used in the calculation of our consolidated capital adequacy ratios is risk-weighted assets.
 The EMB determines the risk appetite for our consolidated Tier 1 capital ratio on an annual basis and sets the limits for the usage of risk-weighted assets by each division and by additional lower levels of the division consistent with the risk appetite.
 In addition the EMB determines the risk appetite for the level of exposures under the leverage ratio framework which is a non-risk based measure to supplement risk-weighted assets.
-See Item 4.B.
-"Business Overview-Regulatory Capital Rules", Item 5.B.
-"Consolidated Regulatory Capital Requirements" and "Consolidated Leverage Ratio Requirements" in this annual report for further information on our consolidated capital adequacy ratios and risk-weighted assets.
+See Item 2 "Consolidated Regulatory Capital Requirements" in this annual report for further information.